Important: All students must take the online safety training module before being permitted to using power tools.

 See an overview presentation of the Building Construction Technology department and information about some of the trade and professional jobs and their wage ranges (press a key to advance the slides).

+The vision and mission of the Building Construction Technology department focus on preparing students for a successful career in the construction, carpentry or woodworking industries.
 The Building Construction Technology construction and woodworking programs provide learning opportunities for students in the following areas:

 - Hands-on instruction in concrete, masonry, woodworking, carpentry, cabinet making, mechanical, plumbing, and electrical fields.